CiaranCrowley/FYP/README.md

 ### In a Browser

 Runs the app in your default browser.
-Add '--browser [browser name]' if you wish to run the app in a different browser
+Add '--browser [browser name]' to ionic serve if you wish to run the app in a different browser

 ```bash
 ionic serve